Page last updated April 25, 2026.

 Fruit of Amaranthaceae

 The fruit may be fleshy or non-fleshy.
-It may be a dehiscent irregular or often circumscissile capsule, or it may be an indehiscent berry, drupe, nut, capsule, or often a utricle.
+It may be a dehiscent, irregular, or often circumscissile capsule, or it may be an indehiscent berry, drupe, nut, capsule, or, often, a utricle.
 Sometimes in the Chenopodioideae, the fruit may be enclosed in the fleshy hypanthium or perianth, and sometimes, the gynoecia also combine to form a multiple fruit.
 Seeds are non-endospermic and contain starch.
 Perisperm is present (abundant, mealy) or sometimes absent in Chenopodioideae.
 Seeds have starch.

 Taxonomy of Amaranthaceae